Instruction sequences expressing multiplication algorithms: Long Multiplication and Karatsuba Multiplication

-In this section, we give the description of instruction sequences that compute the product of two natural numbers represented in the binary number system according to the Karatsuba multiplication algorithm using the definitions given in Sections~\ref{sect-words} and~\ref{sect-opns-words}.
+In this section, we describe and analyze instruction sequences that express the long multiplication algorithm and the Karatsuba multiplication algorithm, using the definitions given in Sections~\ref{sect-words} and~\ref{sect-opns-words}.
+The latter algorithm is applicable only if $N \geq 3$.